awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-refunds.md

 # Information about refunds<a name="buyer-refunds"></a>

-For information about refunds related to your AWS Marketplace purchases, see the following pages in the *AWS Marketplace Seller Guide*:
+For information about refunds related to your AWS Marketplace purchases, see the following topics in the *AWS Marketplace Seller Guide*:
 + [Refunds](https://docs.aws.amazon.com/marketplace/latest/userguide/refunds.html)
 + [Product pricing](https://docs.aws.amazon.com/marketplace/latest/userguide/pricing.html)